johannschopplich/nuxt-api-party/docs/guides/cookie-forwarding.md

 # Cookie Forwarding

 Many APIs require authentication through cookies rather than headers.
 This is common with Single Sign-On (SSO) systems, session-based authentication, or APIs that use HTTP-only cookies for security.
-Nuxt API Party can automatically forward cookies from the client request to your API endpoints.
+Nuxt API Party automatically forwards cookies from the client request to your API endpoints.

-When you enable cookie forwarding, Nuxt API Party will include all cookies from the original request when making proxy calls to your API.
-This ensures that authentication cookies, session IDs, and other cookie-based data are properly transmitted to your backend services.
+When enabled, Nuxt API Party includes all cookies from the original request when making proxy calls to your API.
+This ensures authentication cookies, session IDs, and other cookie-based data are properly transmitted to your backend services.

-Enable cookie forwarding by setting the `cookies` option to `true` per endpoint in your `nuxt.config.ts`:
+Enable cookie forwarding by setting the `cookies` option to `true` per endpoint:

 ::: code-group
 ```ts [nuxt.config.ts]